LincaMarius/FPGA_7_Segment_Display_Driver/1_ Digit_Display/README_1.md

 - 1 output pin for controlling the Decimal Point of the 7 Segment display;
 - 1 output pin for controlling SEL5 or SEL7 in the case of embedded displays.

+The source code for the FPGA program written in VHDL is as follows:

+For testing, we created a test bench that can be seen in figure 3.